 We contribute to organizational innovation literature through a context-specific understanding - shaped by pandemics - of the impact of for-profit organizations' innovation performance on health grand challenges.
 Previous research shows that though product innovations usually need time to diffuse within a socioeconomic system (Fagerberg & Verspagen, 2002; Rogers, 2010), in some cases, diffusion can be accelerated to quickly produce benefits for society (Kimberly, 1981; Meyer & Rowan, 1977).
-While prior studies highlight the relevance or pandemics as contexts through which to understand the accelerated diffusion of new products (Liu et al., 2021), they have not empirically addressed it.
-Our study argues that pandemics present ambiguous circumstances suitable for understanding the accelerated or immediate diffusion of new innovations to tackle health-related grand the lenges.
-Our findings illustrate that the better organizations perform by commercializing new products to solve nandemic-related problems, the more immediate the health gains for the broader population will be.
+While prior studies highlight the relevance of pandemics as contexts through which to understand the accelerated diffusion of new products (Liu et al., 2021), they have not empirically addressed it.
+Our study argues that pandemics present ambiguous circumstances suitable for understanding the accelerated or immediate diffusion of new innovations to tackle health-related grand lenges.
+Our findings illustrate that the better organizations perform by commercializing new products to solve